Constitutional Court Procedure Act

 (Appointed and Designated Petitioners)

-In a petition where there are more than ten petitioners and none is appointed to act on their behalf according to the preceding Paragraph, the Chamber may order the petitioners to make such appointment within a specified period of time.
-If the petitioners fail to do so within the specified period, the Chamber may make such an appointment sua sponte.
+In a petition where there are more than ten petitioners and none is appointed to act on their behalf according to the preceding Paragraph, the Chamber may order the petitioners to make the pertinent appointment within a specified period of time.
+If the petitioners fail to do so within the specified period, the Chamber may make the appointment sua sponte.

 When any of the appointed or designated petitioners has lost her or his capacity to represent due to death or for any other reason, the remaining appointed or designated petitioners may conduct acts of litigation on behalf of all the petitioners.
 When there exists no other appointed or designated petitioner, the provisions of the preceding Paragraph shall apply mutatis mutandis.